 There’s nothing more classic than an apple and cinnamon pairing.
 And the Vitamix offers a shortcut to these flavors with this thick morning beverage.
 With oats, maple syrup, and vanilla sweetening and thickening the smoothie, it really becomes apple cobbler in liquid form.
 Cinnamon is known to have energizing properties that fight fatigue, which just might turn you into a morning person.

 Saint Patrick’s Day comes any day with this classic green smoothie.
-It gets a minty kick from peppermint stevia (or extract).
-And while most traditional recipes rely on ice cream and artificial food coloring for sweetness and color, this one goes for a more veg-friendly, lower-fat option with vanilla protein powder, unsweetened almond milk, and good ol’ spinach.
+While most traditional recipes rely on ice cream and artificial food coloring for sweetness and color, this sweet bowl this one goes for a more veg-friendly, lower-fat option with bananas, kale, dates, and almond butter.

 If you can make hot soup in a Vitamix, why not hot chocolate?
 This blogger attempts it with a blend of chocolate chips, espresso powder, and spices, and the result is mouthwatering.
 Our tip: Cut down on the cholesterol by switching out the whole milk for a lower-fat or even non-dairy version.